bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeed/getting-started.md

 - [Hermes relayer](https://github.com/bandprotocol/cw-band/blob/main/docs/setup_relayer_hermes.md)
 - [Go relayer](https://github.com/bandprotocol/cw-band/blob/main/docs/setup_relayer_go-relayer.md)

+## Step 5 (optional): Open proposal for change params and update symbol requests

+Since you have already configured the symbol requests and source-channel in the `config.yml` file during the [step 2](#step-2-initiate-source-channel-and-symbol-requests-by-ignite) , you may skip this particular step.

-### Step 3: Open source channel param change proposal and vote
+### Step 5.1 Open source channel param change proposal and vote

 The current default value for the source channel is `[not_set]`.
 If you wish to obtain BandChain data through IBC, you will need to open the proposal to change the source channel param to your own source channel.
 An example of how to open parameter change proposal is provided below.